Pelosi: China cannot stop US officials from visiting Taiwan | Law-Order

 Earlier Friday, Japanese Prime Minister Fumio Kishida said that China's military exercises aimed at Taiwan represent a “grave problem” that threatens regional peace and security after five ballistic missiles launched as part of the drills landed in Japan's exclusive economic zone.

-Kishida, speaking after breakfast with Pelosi and her congressional delegation, said the missile launches need to be "stopped immediately."
-In Taipei on Wednesday, Pelosi said the American commitment to democracy in Taiwan and elsewhere "remains ironclad".
-She became the first House speaker to visit the island in 25 years.
+Kishida, speaking after breakfast with Pelosi and her congressional delegation, said the missile launches need to be “stopped immediately”.

 Japanese Defence Minister Nobuo Kishi said five missiles landed on Thursday in Japan's exclusive economic zone off Hateruma, an island far south of Japan's main islands.
 He said Japan protested to China, saying the missiles “threatened Japan's national security and the lives of the Japanese people, which we strongly condemn”.